dragonflyoss/d7y.io/docs/getting-started/quick-start/docker-compose.md

-In order to facilitate you to quickly set up the Dragonfly environment, this article uses [Docker-Compose](https://docs.docker.com/compose/) Take kubernetes as an example to explain, if you need kubernetes related content, you can refer to [Quick Start: kubernetes](../../setup/install/kubernetes.md)
+In order to facilitate you to quickly set up the Dragonfly environment, this article uses [Docker-Compose](https://docs.docker.com/compose/) Take kubernetes as an example to explain, if you need kubernetes related content, you can refer to [Quick Start: Helm Charts](../../setup/install/helm-charts.md)

 If you want to use Dragonfly to complete production-level image and file distribution in the production environment, please refer to the detailed production-level configuration parameters of supernode and dfget.
 If it is kubernetes,